ctdio/parcel-proxy-server/README.md

 to apply proxies.
 The bundler middleware then applied to the express server to serve files.

-To preserve some of the behaviour that the vanilla `parcel serve` command supports, the project.
+To preserve some of the behavior that the vanilla `parcel serve` command supports, the module checks if certain options are provided and reimplements it in a way that works with proxying.

 For example, if the `https` option is set to `true`, the server will generate certs and provide that